 After the war, the staircase, the rooms in the attic, and the cellar remained structurally unaltered.
 It was not until 1978 that the Austrian national exhibition was installed on the ground floor, followed by the Yugoslavian national exhibition on the upper floor in the 1980s.

-During the course of the preparations for the exhibition, the ground floor and upper floor were adapted to meet the requirements of the national exhibitions that they were to accommodate.
-On the ground floor adaptations included the removal of partition walls and – as design elements – the construction of new brickwork walls, an upward incline (symbolic of the “ramp” at Birkenau), and posts connected by horizontal wires simulating the barbed wire surrounding the camp (see exhibition 1978).
+During the course of the preparations for these exhibitions, the ground floor and upper floor were adapted to meet the requirements of the national exhibitions that they were to accommodate.
+On the ground floor, adaptations included the removal of partition walls and – as design elements – the construction of new brickwork walls, an upward incline (symbolic of the “ramp” at Birkenau), and posts connected by horizontal wires simulating the barbed wire surrounding the camp (see exhibition 1978).

 The entire area of the former concentration and extermination camp at Auschwitz-Birkenau, including Block 17, is subject to monument protection laws and has been a UNESCO World Heritage Site since 1979.